no1seman/graphqlapi/docs/operations.md

   * `type_name` (`string`) - optional, GraphQL type name related to specified space, if not provided space query related GraphQL type will be named exactly equal to space name;
   * `description` (`string`) - optional, any arbitrary text that describes space GraphQL type;
   * `space` (`string`) - mandatory, name of existing space;
   * `fields` (`string`) - optional, table with list of space GraphQL type.
 It's possible to add any additional fields to query results that can be returned by callback function, as well as remove any unneeded space fields from query result.
-For example, if space has `bucket_id` field and request must not return this field then that field may be removed by the following:
+For example, if space has `bucket_id` field and request must not return this field then that field may be removed by the following trick:
   ```lua
     ...
     fields = { bucket_id = box.NULL }